 - No addictions/major vises

-Unfortunately it often takes knowing a person for years to truly see their real character.
+Unfortunately, it often takes knowing a person for years to truly see their real character.
 No one advertises their flaws.
-Which is why it is probably a good idea S-L-O-W-L-Y introduce a person to your prepping plans and into your group.
+This is why it is probably a good idea S-L-O-W-L-Y introduce a person to your prepping plans and into your group.